 Elaboration Program Impacts

-The final and most complex phase of the data analysis involves examining the effect of your program on changes in impact indicators while controlling for the effects of other factors.
+The final and most complex phase of the data analysis involves examining the effect of your program on changes in impact indicators while controlling for the effects of other factors (see, for example, Israel, Easton, and Knox, 1999).
 An analysis which shows significant effects on clientele behavior due to the program and not other factors further increases the credibility of conclusions about program impact.

 This final phase of the analysis involves elaborating on the relationship between the program and impact variables.
 The purpose of elaboration is two-fold: